h2oai/tutorials/DriverlessAI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

 10\.
 Continue scrolling down on the page to view Global reason codes.

-4. Global reason codes show the average linear trends in the data set as a whole.
+4. Global reason codes show the average linear trends in the data set as a whole.-->

 ### Deeper Dive and Resources